aeonSolutions/PCB-Prototyping-Catalogue/Smart DAQ/16-bit/readme.md

 </p>

 ### Support all these open hardware projects and become a GitHub sponsor
 Did you like any of my PCB KiCad Designs?
-Help and Support my open work to all by becomming a Github sponsor.
+Help and Support my open work to all by becoming a Github sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">